...

 Origin

-Captive-bred by Oceans, Reefs & Aquariums (ORA), a leader in sustainable aquaculture since the 1990s.
+Captive-bred by Oceans, Reefs & Aquariums (ORA), pioneers in sustainable aquaculture since the 1990s.

 Popular Variants

-Include Black Storm, Mocha Storm, Mocha Gladiator, and Snowflake—each with unique patterns from selective breeding.
+Black Storm, Mocha Storm, Mocha Gladiator, Snowflake—each with selectively bred, one-of-a-kind patterns.

 Diet